 Applicants are required to submit a current curriculum vita or resumé, listing educational background, GPA, and teaching experience.
 Upload to the online gradportal site: https://admissions.msu.edu/gradportal/.

 Send official transcripts from all universities attended, except Michigan State University, to the Graduate Secretary at the address above.
 Do not send copies to the graduate school or to Admissions.
-You may upload unofficial copies to the gradportal site: https://admissions.msu.edu/gradportal/.
+You may upload unofficial copies for now to the gradportal site: https://admissions.msu.edu/gradportal/ , but the university will need official transcripts before a student can be admitted.
 Official e-transcripts will be sent directly to Admissions.

 7. GRE Scores